The case for super-Eddington accretion in JWST broad-line AGN during the first billion years: Main

 \section{Main}

 The first results from \jwst\ have raised more questions than answers about the prevalence, growth, and impact of accreting supermassive black holes (active galactic nuclei, or AGN) in the first billion years of the Universe.
-Puzzlingly, a multitude of \jwst\ spectroscopic surveys are finding a significant over-abundance ($>100x)$ of AGN at $z>4$ selected by broadened Balmer emission indicative of $>$ 1000 km $^{-1}$ moving gas (broad-line AGN, BL AGN) \citep{matthee,maiolino23,harikane23, kocevski23, larson23}.
-Additionally, a sub-set of these z$\sim5$ \jwst\ BL AGN are characterized by their extreme compactness ( $< 100$ pc) and red \jwst/NIRCam colors ($m_{277} - m_{444} > 1.5$, \citealt{barro24}), and are therefore dubbed “little red dots” or LRDs \citep{furtak,matthee,greene23,kokorev23, kocevski23,kocevski24,kokorev24,akins24}.
+Puzzlingly, a multitude of \jwst\ spectroscopic surveys are finding a significant over-abundance of broad-line AGN (BL AGN) -- two orders of magnitude above predictions at $z>4$ and selected by broadened Balmer emission indicative of $>$ 1000 km $^{-1}$ moving gas \citep{matthee,maiolino23,harikane23, kocevski23, larson23}.
+Additionally, a sub-set of these z$\sim5$ \jwst\ BL AGN are characterized by their extreme compactness ( $< 100$ pc) and peculiar ``v-shaped'' SEDs characterized by a puzzling UV excess alongside red \jwst/NIRCam colors ($m_{277} - m_{444} > 1.5$, \cite{barro24}), and are therefore dubbed ``Little Red Dots'' or LRDs \citep{furtak,matthee,greene23,kokorev23, kocevski23,kocevski24,kokorev24,akins24}.
 While the FWHM of their broadened components is generally narrower than the median FWHM found for bona-fide AGN at lower redshifts (FWHM \halpha\ $\sim$ 2500 km s$^{-1}$, \cite{liu19}; vs 1000 km s$^{-1}$ $<$ FWHM \halpha\ $< 2000$), the relative dearth of significant star-formation signatures points to an accreting SMBH being the likely cause of the rapidly moving gas.